georgiee/coding-for-kids/slides.md

 ---
 ^ I started teaching coding to kids in my spare time exactly one and a half year ago at Haba Digitalwerkstatt.

-^ They started in Berlin in 2016 and opened their office in Munich in 2017
+^ They started in Berlin in 2016 and opened an office in Munich in 2017

 # [fit] Digitalwerkstatt

 ---
-^ Their program is about coding with Scratch, Robotics, Stop Motion movies and exploring worlds in Minecraft.
+^ Their schedule is about coding with Scratch, Robotics, Stop Motion movies and exploring worlds in Minecraft.

 ^ If you want to try it, just drop them a mail like I did.